zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide5.md

 #### **STEP 12: Switching to presentation mode - Narrate Your Data, Insights and Analytics**

 The narrate capability is intended to provide a live presentation mode that an analyst can use to explain their findings during meetings.
 Instead of screen grabbing or exporting charts and pasting them statically into a DOC or PPT, this presentation mode provides a versatile graphical mode for stepping through your storyline.
 Your storyline, or narrative, is the thinking that led to your finding – your workings that justify your conclusion.
 During a meeting, in presentation mode, all navigation and build interfaces are hidden to maximize the view of the visualizations.
-All visualizations remain active and are drillable or you can still apply filters, just in case anyone asks questions during the meeting.
-You’re not trapped in static PPT.
+All visualizations remain dynamic and are drillable and you can even apply filters.
+If there are questions during your presentation, you are not trapped in a static PPT.

 - Click on the __Narrate__ button at the top right.
 This switches the modes from creating visualizations to presenting them.